-De-carbonization provide GHG emission data for the most recent three consecutive years: 1.
-The amount of GHG emissions (including scopes 1 and 2; if possible, scope 3 GHG emissions should also be provided) 2.
-GHG intensity of the company (ton CO2 eq/revenue) 3.
-GHGs (such as CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all) included in the calculation 4.
-Baseline year of the calculation.
-5. Carbon footprint of products (if available) 6.
-Amount of GHG reductions achieved in initiatives to reduce emissions 7.
-Third-party verification or assurance of organizational GHG emissions and carbon footprint of product Use of Renewable Energy Companies should demonstrate their environmental performance by continuously increasing their utilization of renewable energy.
-Companies should provide following data for the most recent three consecutive years: 1.
+De-carbonization provide GHG emission data for the most recent three consecutive years: The amount of GHG emissions (including scopes 1 and 2; if possible, scope 3 GHG emissions should also be provided) GHG intensity of the company (ton CO2 eq/revenue) GHGs (such as CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all) included in the calculation Baseline year of the calculation.
+Carbon footprint of products (if available) Amount of GHG reductions achieved in initiatives to reduce emissions Third-party verification or assurance of organizational GHG emissions and carbon footprint of product Companies should demonstrate their environmental performance by continuously increasing their utilization of renewable energy.
+Use of Renewable Energy Companies should provide following data for the most recent three consecutive years: 1.
 Types of renewable energy used 2.
-Percentage of renewable energy to total energy consumption Revenue Growth 1.
-Companies should disclose revenue growth for the most recent three consecutive years, and any new capabilities/factors that demonstrate sustainable growth of the company Enhancing Productivity General Productivity Labor Productivity Companies should demonstrate continuous improvement in labor productivity Organizational labor productivity is defined as economic value created every year per person in the labor force In this framework, annual revenue is used for economic value, and the unit of labor productivity is thousand dollars of revenue/per worker
+Percentage of renewable energy to total energy consumption Enhancing General Productivity Revenue Growth Companies should disclose revenue growth for the most recent three consecutive years, and any new capabilities/factors that demonstrate sustainable growth of the company Labor Productivity Companies should demonstrate continuous improvement in labor productivity Organizational labor productivity is defined as economic value created every year per person in the labor force In this framework, annual revenue is used for economic value, and the unit of labor productivity is thousand dollars of revenue/per worker